 Our Constitution identifies access to clean water as one of our human rights.
 Many municipalities translate this into a free allocation of 6 kilolitres per household per month.

 1kl = 1000 litres and 1 m³ (cubic meter of water)

 In acknowledgement of the severity of this drought nationally AND understanding that the Climate Change scenarios for South Africa predict more frequent severe droughts, the Dept. of Water Affairs is reviewing the allocation of water by local authorities.
-On one hand they are proposing that the free allocation should not exceed 6kl. eThekwini (Durban) for example gives a free allocation of 9kl.
-In addition there is talk about reducing the FREE allocation to more affluent homes to encourage a culture of efficient use of water by homes with large gardens and pools and by people how can better afford rain tanks and alternatives to municipal water.
-There is also (possibly) the need to buffer the reduced revenue from the sale of water to pay for maintenance and new water infrastructure when the higher fees associated with the restrictions are lifted.
+As a result in Cape Town, from 1 July 2017, affluent households will no longer get a FREE allocation of 6 kilolitres.
+SEE NEW CHARGES in UPDATE below.
+This is intended to encourage a culture of efficient use of water by homes with large gardens and pools and by people who can better afford rain tanks and alternatives to municipal water.
+The new charge is also (possibly) the need compensate for the reduced revenue from the decreasing sale of water to pay for maintenance and new water infrastructure when the higher fees associated with the restrictions are lifted.
 Hopefully this drought will have a lasting legacy of efficient water use.
 Many of us have learnt lessons in desperate times!!!

 Xanthea Limberg, CT Mayoral committee member for water services was quoted on Cape Talk as saying that the higher water tariffs were designed to compensate for reduced consumption so that the City did not loose revenue to maintain the water infrastructure.
 However, because of a slow response to the Level 2 and then the Level 3 water restrictions, the City’s revenue from water sales had increased significantly by R2.54 million over the past 12 months.
 This extra funding was a welcome injection of money to speed up the City’s repair of old water infrastructure.